moondance-labs/tanssi-docs/builders/interact/substrate-api/sidecar-api.md

 ### GasPrice, MaxFeePerGas, and MaxPriorityFeePerGas {: #gasprice-maxfeepergas-maxpriorityfeepergas }

-The `GasPrice` is used to specify the gas price of legacy transactions prior to [EIP-1559](https://eips.ethereum.org/EIPS/eip-1559){target=\_blank}.
+The `GasPrice` is used to specify the gas price of legacy transactions prior to [EIP-1559](https://eips.ethereum.org/EIPS/eip-1559){target=_blank}.
 The `MaxFeePerGas` and `MaxPriorityFeePerGas` were both introduced in EIP-1559 alongside the `BaseFee`.
 The `MaxFeePerGas` defines the maximum fee permitted to be paid per unit of gas and is the sum of the `BaseFee` and the `MaxPriorityFeePerGas`.
 The `MaxPriorityFeePerGas` is the maximum priority fee configured by the sender of a transaction that is used to incentive the prioritization of a transaction in a block.

-Although EVM ContainerChains are Ethereum-compatible, they are also Substrate-based chains at their core, and priorities work differently in Substrate and in Ethereum.
+Although EVM ContainerChains are Ethereum-compatible, they are also Substrate-based chains at their core, and priorities work differently in Substrate than in Ethereum.
 In Substrate, transactions are not prioritized by gas price.
 To address this, EVM ContainerChains uses a modified prioritization system that reprioritizes Substrate transactions using an Ethereum-first solution.
-A Substrate transaction still goes through the validity process, where it is assigned transaction tags, longevity, and priority.
+A Substrate transaction still goes through the validity process, where it is assigned transaction tags, longevity, and a priority.
 The original priority is then overwritten with a new priority based on the transaction's fee per gas, which is derived from the transaction's tip and weight.
 If the transaction is an Ethereum transaction, the priority is set according to the priority fee.

 It's important to note that priority is not the sole component responsible for determining the order of transactions in a block.
 Other components, such as the longevity of a transaction, also play a role in the sorting process.